moltenbit/Backup-SteamScreenshots/README.md

 # Backup-SteamScreenshots
-A script to backup your Steam screenshot folders.
+A PowerShell module to backup your Steam screenshot folders.

 <br/>